GaiaNet-AI/docs/docs/node-guide/customize.md

 Or, you can select a different `config.json` when you initialize the node.
 Just pass in a URL to the `config.json` file in your `gaianet init` command.
 We have several pre-set `config.json` files to choose from [in this repo](https://github.com/GaiaNet-AI/node-configs).
-For example, the following command initialize a GaiaNet node with a Llama 3 8B model.
+For example, the following command initializes a GaiaNet node with a Llama 3 8B model.

 ```
 gaianet init --config https://raw.githubusercontent.com/GaiaNet-AI/node-configs/main/llama-3-8b-instruct/config.json